probcomp/bdbcontrib/examples/on-stability-testing.md

 - Con: The probes may take a long time to run too (either b/c of loading the files or b/c of compute cost per probe)
   - Offset: can still parallelize and distribute probing if needed
+- Pro: The analysis-checkpointing program can be refactored relatively easily to fuse probing into it and avoid saving all the .bdbs.

 Implementation on Satellites
 ============================